OSINTI4L/DuckyScript-Payloads/Payloads/Brisket_Breacher/README.md

 **The URL pointing to the BeEF C2 must be defined in line 7 of the payload.txt.** The URL to the BeEF C2 is the following: `http://x.x.x.x:3000/demos/homepage.html` (replacing the IP parameter with the IP address of the attacker machine).
 E.g., `http://192.168.8.100:3000/demos/parameter.html`.
 This will point to the homepage.html file that has been previously configured during the BeEF C2 setup stage.

 An additional layer of obfuscation can be had by utilizing a URL shortening service (e.g., [Tinyurl](https://tinyurl.com/)).
-After placing the `http://x.x.x.x:3000/demos/homepage.html` URL into the shortener, you will then use the shortened URL as the constant defiend in line 7.
+After placing the `http://x.x.x.x:3000/demos/homepage.html` URL into the shortener, you will then use the shortened URL as the constant defined in line 7.

 The payload workflow is as follows:
   - Chrome browser is opened.